 1978: Warren Zevon released his third studio album, Excitable Boy.
 Produced by Jackson Browne and Waddy Wachtel, it became his commercial breakthrough, reaching a career high of #8 on the Billboard chart, and remains his best-selling album.
 On the same day, “Werewolves of London” was issued as the album’s third single.
 The song began as a joke by Phil Everly of the Everly Brothers to Zevon in 1975.
 Everly had watched a television broadcast of the 1935 film Werewolf of London and “suggested to Zevon that he adapt the title for a song and dance craze.”
 Zevon then wrote the lyrics with Wachtel and LeRoy Marinell in about fifteen minutes, but none of them took the song seriously.
 Browne, however, thought it had potential and began performing it during his live concerts.
 Several different configurations of musicians were tried in the recording studio before they settled on an arrangement with Fleetwood Mac’s Mick Fleetwood and John McVie.
 The protracted studio time and musicians’ fees led to the song eating up most of the album’s budget.

-1980: The once successful Capricon Records, home of southern rock acts such as the Allman Brothers and the Marshal Tucker Band, filed for chapter 11 bankruptcy and its master tapes were sold off to the Polygram and Mercury labels.
-The label was later relaunched in 1990 as a joint venture with Warner Bros.
+1980: The once successful Capricon Records, home of southern rock acts such as the Allman Brothers Band and the the Marshall Tucker Band, filed for chapter 11 bankruptcy and its master tapes were sold off to the Polygram and Mercury labels.
+Capricon was later relaunched in 1990 as a joint venture with Warner Bros.
 Records, but after ten years folded once again, with co-founder Phil Walden selling the remaining assets to Volcano Entertainment.

 1986: “What You Need,” the second single from INXS’ fifth studio album, Listen Like Thieves, entered the Billboard Hot 100.
 It later became the group’s first top 5 single in the US.